stereobooster/astro-digital-garden/src/content/docs/recipes/social-images-autogenration.md

 Current implementation looks boring.
 Maybe I can:

-- add logo
-- generate gradient based on tags colors
+- [ ] generate gradient based on tag colors
-- some pages have "cover" image, can I use it in social image.
+- Some pages have "cover" images.
+Can I use it in social images?
 Though in my case all of them are SVGs
 - It seems, `Astro OG Canvas` doesn't support emojis
+- add logo